5G Patents – Initiatives, Enabling Technologies, and Patent Landscape

 5G Patents Analysis

-As the 5G patent landscape is maturing, companies are eager to release their SEPs more than ever.
+As the 5G patent landscape is maturing, companies are eager to fill patents related to the technology to get an upper hand.
 Our patent analysis of 100 major 5G players shows that besides telecom companies, universities and research institutes have also been doing intense preparation to welcome 5G.

 Here is the list of top 10 companies holding most 5G patents: